 Tō tūranga i roto i te Manatū – Your place in the Ministry

-The Senior Finance Business Analyst reports to the Manager Finance Business Partnering within the Finance Business Partnering Branch of Finance and Performance Group.
+The Senior Finance Business Analyst position reports into the Head of Finance Business Partnering within the Finance & Performance branch.
+The branch sits within the Corporate Services, Finance & Enablement group.

 To mātou aronga – What we do for Aotearoa New Zealand